ZeroQLi/AdventOfCode/README.md

 ## Testing

-fork this repo or download the individual file and place your input in the ``input.txt`` file
+1. fork this repo or download the individual file
+2. place your input in the ``input.txt`` file

-## Previous Advent of Code Challenges
+## Previous year Challenges

 Switch to the ``YEAR-airport`` branch for my solutions for the respective years (2022 and 2021, for now)